cincheo/ini/README.md

 ## Model Checking

 Model checking is a robust technology that is used to prove properties when developing critical systems.
 Formal validation of INI programs is facilitated since the asynchronous part of the language is inspired from Dijkstra's guarded-command language ([Guarded commands, non-determinacy and formal derivation of programs - Commun.
 ACM 18 (1975), 8: 453–457](http://www.cs.utexas.edu/users/EWD/ewd04xx/EWD472.PDF)).
-Derivating from Dijkstra's work, the Promela language and the Spin model checker have been widely used in the past to prove the correctness of distributed/asynchronous programs.
+Derivating from Dijkstra's work, the Promela language and the Spin model checker have been widely used in the context of critical software development to prove the correctness of distributed/asynchronous programs.

 To ensure formal validation with model checking, INI provides an option to generate Promela code out of an INI program, which is basically an abstraction of how the processes behave.
 One can then use the SPIN type checker to ensure program properties, through the use of *Temporal Logic* (TL) formulae.